 The bioactive compounds in the rhizome can act as immune-modulator (Cho et al., 2002), anti-tumor (Yun et al., 1983), antioxidant, and glucose-lowering activities (Fitzenberger et al., 2014).

 Furthermore, it also holds other chemical substances such as polyacetylene and phenolic compounds, such as maltol (Hwang et al., 2006), salicylic acid, vanillic acid, genistic acids, p-coumaric acid have been identified as principal phenolic antioxidants in ginseng (Jung et al., 2002).

-Ginseng chiefly employed as an adjuvant in the traditional medicines in China, Japan, and by Native Americans.
+Ginseng is chiefly employed as an adjuvant in the traditional medicines in China, Japan, and Native Americans.

-Chinese practitioners of alternative medicine believe that white ginseng is mild and not too warm in nature, suitable for general body type.
-Red Ginseng, on the other hand, is very warm in nature, and advised during the colder months.
+Chinese practitioners of alternative medicine believe that the white ginseng is mild and not too warm in nature, suitable for general body type.
+Red Ginseng, on the other hand, is very warm in nature and hence, advised during the colder months.